On Behalf of ECS

 - Grow lots of house plants

-Place the water in a container.
-This will absorb the odor
+Simmer cinnamon sticks, orange peels, or cloves in water.
+Place the water in a container and put in each room.
+This will absorb the odor.

 To absorb odors, place 2 to 4 tbsp. baking soda or vinegar in small bowls in refrigerator and around the house and pour ½ cup baking soda in the bottom of trash cans.

 Warning: Be cautious using orange-based cleaners to clean a kitchen.
-Some contain petroleum distillates, which break down the rubber in many kitchens hardware such as rubber gaskets around refrigerators and dishwashers.
+Some contain petroleum distillates, which break down the rubber in many kitchen hardware such as rubber gaskets around refrigerators and dishwashers.

-Make your own safe all purpose cleaner by filling a spray bottle half full with water add a squirt or two of Ivory Liquid dish soap then finish filling with water.
-It's cost effective and is safe around most kitchen surfaces and doesn’t leave a residue.
+Make your own safe, all-purpose cleaner by filling a spray bottle half full with water add a squirt or two of Ivory Liquid dish soap then finish filling with water.
+It’s cost effective, is safe around most kitchen surfaces and doesn’t leave a residue.

 Standard Surfaces: The Ivory mixture cleans most kitchen surfaces and appliances.